erictleung/erictleung.github.io/_posts/2021-03-03-on-creating-pixarfilms-r-package.md

 This will run automated checks and ask a series of questions making sure you've performed a number of checks like the rhub check.
-Afterward, it will automatically submits your package to CRAN.
+Afterward, it will automatically submit your package to CRAN.

 ## In sum